OpenLiberty/docs/README.md

 4. Request a build of the [draft openliberty.io site](https://draft-openlibertyio.mybluemix.net/docs/):
     1. Sign in to [Travis CI](https://travis-ci.com/github/OpenLiberty/openliberty.io) with your GitHub account.
     2. Click **More Options > Trigger Build**.
-Make sure the `master` branch is selected, then click **Trigger custom build**.
+Make sure the `draft` branch is selected, then click **Trigger custom build**.
 The draft site build starts running.

 5. When the build finishes, check that the doc renders correctly on the [draft site](https://draft-openlibertyio.mybluemix.net/docs/).
 Post a link to your draft in the Git issue for the doc.

     If you see any problems, first resolve them in your branch.
 Create another PR into the `draft` branch (link the PR to the issue again), then run the [draft site build from Travis CI](https://travis-ci.com/github/OpenLiberty/openliberty.io) again.

 6. Request a review of your doc